tangentsoft/pidp8i/README.md

 *   **--disable-os8-macrel** - Leave the MACREL v2 assembler and its
     associated FUTIL V8B tool out.

-*   **--disable-os8-patches** - Do not apply any of the OS/8 V3D
-    patches published by DEC.
-See the [documentation][os8p] for this option for more information.

 *   **--disable-os8-src** - Do not build the `os8v3d-src.rk05` disk
     image from the OS/8 source tapes.
 This is not controlled by `--os8-minimal` because that only affects `os8v3d-bin.rk05`.